tiltowait/oregon-by-night/docs/house-rules.md

 **Principal Focus of Vitae Infusion:** Blood transformed in this manner for others as mentioned in the systems do respond to the mental command of the being it was made for.

 **Setite Sorcery**: Where RAW does not specify what systems are used to invoke these powers, this branch of Blood Sorcery shall use the system described for Thaumaturgy and its Rituals located on pg.
 213 & 230 of the V20 Core, respectively.

+<u>As Setite Sorcery is, like far too many things in V20, ill defined, and this section shall serve to correct that oversight, understatement intended.</u>

+<u>*Setite Sorcery Paths:  *</u>

+<u>Setite Blood Sorcerers shall have access to all the Paths listed in the V20 Guide, but note that there is a title error on two of them.
+The Akhu and Wanga titles should be transposed in the Guide.
+Also available to Setite Blood Sorcerers are the Paths of Weather Control, Levinbolt, Hands of Destruction, Corruption, Curses, Father's Vengeance, Evil Eye, Blood, Revelations of Eden and Revelations of the Duat.</u>

+<u>*Setite Sorcery Rituals:*</u>

+<u>Setite Blood Sorcerers have access to all the Rituals specified in the V20 Guide as well as the following:</u>

+<u>Level 1: Bind the Accusing Tongue, Devil’s Touch, Domino of Life, Encrypt Missive, Engaging the Vessel of Transference, Impressive Visage, Incantation of the Shepherd, Learning the Mind Enslumbered, Widow’s Spite</u>

+<u>Level 2: Craft Bloodstone, Donning the Mask of Shadows, Eyes of Babel, Eyes of the Nighthawk, Hidden Haven, Illusion of Peaceful Death, The Jinx, Machine Blitz, Oinos of Dionysus, Vitality Hack</u>

+<u>Level 3: A Touch of Nightshade, Amulet of the Mnemosyne, The Bottled Voice, Dante’s Urban Legend, Incorporeal Passage, Inscription, Mirror of Second Sight, Sanguine Trail, Translocation of the Vessel</u>

+<u>Level 4: Bone of Lies, The Curse Belated, Heart of Stone, Mirror Walk, Scry, Stolen Kisses</u>

+<u>Level 5: Abandon the Fetters, Blood Contract, Cobra’s Favor</u>

+<u>Setite Blood Sorcerers can incept new Rituals using the same system elsewhere in this document.</u>

 **The Revelations of Eden:** This Setite Sorcery Path’s permanent effects now last two Real Time weeks and the Rating/Permanent Dot then returns.